passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <ul class="font-bold space-y-4">
 <li>
-In LVGL Everything is an object
+In LVGL, everything is an object
 <ul class="font-normal">
 <li> Create the object </li>
 <li> Setup its properties </li>